 Our Explore Northeastern session is a packaged program that includes a 45-minute presentation by an admissions counselor and a 1-hour walking tour of campus.
 The presentation describes our distinctive academic and experiential programs, and our admission and financial aid process.
 The campus tour, led by one of our Husky Ambassadors, will show you academic and research areas, a first-year residence hall, and recreation centers.

-Learn more about Northeastern's transfer application process, criteria for admission and how transfer credit is evaluated.
+Learn more about Northeastern's transfer application process, criteria for admission, and how transfer credit is evaluated.
 The program starts at 1:00 p.m. in the Admissions Visitor Center and includes a 45-minute information session followed by a one-hour tour of campus.
-Sessions are being held on the following Fridays at 3:00pm: March 29.

 In addition to the general campus tours we offer as part of our Explore Northeastern, Inside Northeastern, and Transfer sessions, all visitors have the option to register for the following specialized tours:

 International Village Tour

 This add-on tour includes an in-depth walk through of International Village (INV), our newest residential complex.
 INV focuses on the global aspects of the undergraduate experience at Northeastern and is home to our freshmen honors students, faculty-in-residence and more than 1,000 undergraduates including a number of Living/Learning Communities.
-The tour will include stops throughout the residential complex, including a room.
-Currently, tours depart the Visitor Center at 12:00 p.m. & 4:00 p.m.
-Monday - Friday and most Saturdays at 10:15 a.m.
-Starting in June, tours depart at 12:00 p.m. & 3:00 p.m. on weekdays, and 11:00 a.m. on Saturdays.
+The tour makes stops throughout the residential complex, including a room.
+Tours depart from the Visitor Center at 12:00 p.m. & 3:00 p.m.
+Monday - Friday, and at 11:00 a.m. on Saturdays.
 Register Now!

 Athletics & Recreation Tour